stevencohn/WindowsPowerShell/readme.md

 #### `Install-Docker`
 Installs Docker for Windows, enabling Hyper-V as a prerequisite if not already installed.

+#### `Invoke-NormalUser`
+Execute a given command as a non-evelated context.
+Aliased to `nu`.
+Convenient when you need to run as a normal user from an elevated prompt.

 #### `Invoke-SuperUser`
 Open a new command prompt in elevated mode.
 Aliased to `su`.
 Special command for ConEmu emulator.